mostafa4adel/Library-Management-System/README.md

    - Description: Registers a new borrower.
    - Middleware: Validates borrower registration data.
    - Handler: `borrower_handler.register_borrower`
+   - Request Body:
+     - `name`: The new borrower's username (String, required)
+     - `email`: The new borrower's email (String, required)
+     - `password`: The new borrower's password (String, required)
+   - Response: A status of 201 and a JSON object containing a success message.
+Example:
+     ```json
+     {
+       "message": "Borrower created successfully"
+     }
+     ```

 2. `POST /api/borrower/login`
    - Description: Logs in a borrower.
    - Middleware: Validates borrower login data.
    - Handler: `borrower_handler.login_borrower`
+   - Request Body:
+     - `email`: The borrower's email (String, required)
+     - `password`: The borrower's password (String, required)
+   - Response: A status of 200 and a JSON object containing a success message and the borrower's token.
+Example:
+     ```json
+     {
+       "refresh_token": "dksamdks" ,
+       "access_token": "eyJhb"
+     }
+     ```

 3. `POST /api/borrower/refresh`
    - Description: Refreshes a borrower's token.
    - Middleware: Validates borrower refresh token and send a new access token.
    - Handler: `borrower_handler.refresh_token`
+   - Request Body:
+      - `refresh_token`: valid refresh token of the borrower

+   - Response: A status of 200 and a JSON object containing a success message and the new access token.
+Example:
+     ```json
+     {
+       "access_token": "eyJhbGciO"
+     }
+     ```

 4. `POST /api/borrower/logout`
    - Description: Logs out a borrower.
    - Handler: `borrower_handler.logout_borrower`
+   - Headers:
+     - `Authorization`: Bearer token (String, required)
+   - Response: A status of 200 and a JSON object containing a success message.
+Example:
+     ```json
+     {
+       "message": "Logout successful"
+     }
+     ```

 5. `POST /api/borrower/edit`
    - Description: Edits a borrower's profile.
    - Middleware: Validates borrower edit data.
    - Handler: `borrower_handler.edit_borrower`
+   - Headers:
+     - `Authorization`: Bearer token (String, required)
+   - Request Body:
+     - `name`: The new name of the borrower (String, optional)
+     - `email`: The new email of the borrower (String, optional)
+     - `password`: The new password of the borrower (String, optional)
+   - Response: A status of 200 and a JSON object containing a success message.
+Example:
+     ```json
+     {
+       "message": "Borrower updated successfully"
+     }
+     ```

 Note these routes are not allowed for admin access tokens